edahlgren/demo-cli/commands/sync/guide/template.md

-# (sync) -
+# sync

-Rsync a local directory to a directory in the demo
+Rsync from localhost to the demo

 ## Quick reference